logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 The CKN architecture is a type of convolutional neural network that couples the prediction task with representation learning.

 ## Getting your hands dirty 🖥️
-In this section, we discuss the implementation of the CKN architecture and show how to reimplement it from scratch.
+In this section, we discuss the implementation of SAMformer.

-### Modern Implementation
+### Overview
-The original implementation of the CKN architecture makes use of modern deep learning frameworks such as `PyTorch`, `TensorFlow` or `JAX` and can be found [here](https://github.com/claying/CKN-Pytorch-image).
-We recommend using it if the performance is at stake.
+The original implementation of the SAMformer architecture makes use of modern deep learning frameworks such as `PyTorch` or `TensorFlow` and can be found [here](https://github.com/romilbert/samformer).

-#### Autodiff

-Automatic differentiation (autodiff) is a well-known algorithm that is absolutely essential in deep learning.

-<div style="display: flex; justify-content: center;"><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Backprop in neural networks is reverse mode auto-diff applied to a simple linear computational graph.
-The simplicity of the resulting algorithm somehow overshadows the power and non-triviality of applying auto-diff to complex (e.g. recursive) graphs. <a href="https://t.co/5op8P7oYrE">https://t.co/5op8P7oYrE</a> <a href="https://t.co/ETafufgGqa">pic.twitter.com/ETafufgGqa</a></p>&mdash; Gabriel Peyré (@gabrielpeyre) <a href="https://twitter.com/gabrielpeyre/status/956932467092574213?ref_src=twsrc%5Etfw">January 26, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>

-For implementation from scratch details of autodiff, see this really simple [blog post](https://e-dorigatti.github.io/math/deep%20learning/2020/04/07/autodiff.html) from [Emilio Dorigatti](https://e-dorigatti.github.io/)'s website.
-But let's go back to our CKN now.
+### Main Components
+We provide below the main command lines of the (PyTorch) implementation of SAMformer:
+- RevIN normalizationon
+- Channel-wise attention
+- Residual connection
+- Linear forecasting
+- RevIN denormalization

 ## <a id="acknowledgments"></a>Acknowledgments 🙏🏾